-Duxbury is a decidedly white-collar town, with fully 88.44% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Duxbury is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Duxbury who work in management occupations (20.04%), sales jobs (14.53%), and office and administrative support (8.48%).
+Duxbury is a decidedly white-collar town, with fully 88.07% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Duxbury is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Duxbury who work in management occupations (18.23%), sales jobs (15.04%), and business and financial occupations (9.26%).

 Also of interest is that Duxbury has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 11.58% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.89% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Duxbury is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Duxbury is a great place for families with children to consider.
+First of all, many other families with children live here, making Duxbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Duxbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Duxbury’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Duxbury is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Duxbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duxbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Duxbury include English, Italian, German, and French .
+Important ancestries of people in Duxbury include Irish, English, Italian, German, and Scottish.

 The most common language spoken in Duxbury is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and French.